BenjaminFrazer/myFirstGithubTest/README.md

+#my test remote repository
-#  playing around with github for the fist time
+  playing around with github for the fist time amend to test the --amend flag